- Developers

 3. Decisions that you had to make while choosing the system architecture pattern

-This section covers the very first set of decisions you will make after you receive the software functional description.
+This section covers the first set of decisions you will make after receiving the software’s functional description.
 Architectural decisions influence the architectural pattern you choose.
-You make these decisions to address not only the functional requirements but NFRs too.
+You make these decisions to address not only the functional requirements but also NFRs.

 E.g., your architectural decisions influence the following: